tlee753/tlee753.github.io/_pages/rocketry.md

 ---

-As an after work project at NASA JSC, the interns are developing a model rocket with an advanced avionics payload.
-While we didn't quite suceed in all regards, we did have an awesome launch, a successful parachute deployment, and a hell of time making the damn thing.
+As an after work project at NASA JSC, the interns developed a model rocket with an advanced avionics payload.
+While we didn't quite succeed in all regards, we did have an awesome launch, a successful parachute deployment, and a hell of time making the damn thing.

 <br>